I'd like to make something similar, but using sensors that may be used with an Arduino or another microcontroller.

 You may also get a digital kind with a high or low output, which indicates whether the magnet is close to the component or not.

 For a range of 0 to 5 volts, 16 bit ABC will give me 65 thousand points.

 It also has four separate analog inputs and employs fantastic, wild communication.

-If you need a process, this is use.
+If you need a process, this is a fantastic module to use.

-As you can see, it displays the analog value from this potentiometer into the screen or the serial monitor with a high degree of precision, so keep this module in mind if your analog readings.
+As you can see, it displays the analog value from this potentiometer into the screen or the serial monitor with a high degree of precision, so keep this module in mind if you need high precision for your analog readings.